mbialoru/timebox/docs/naming_convention.md

     int SolveEquation();
     ```

-    The first character of function / method argument names should be lower
-    case.
-All words starting after the first letter should be the upper case -
-    camelCase
+    Arguments should be prepended with ‘t_’, rest of the name should follow snake_case.

     ```cpp
-    int ConnectToDatabase(int accessMode, std::string databaseAddress);
+    int ConnectToDatabase(int t_access_mode, std::string t_database_address);
     ```

 * Variables